ldtteam/MinecoloniesWiki/source/workers/smelter.md

 | 5 | --- | 100% | 2x Strength Level |

 The higher a Smelter's Athletics level, the faster their furnaces will smelt.

+---

+In 1.18, the Smelter instead applies Fortune to the ores they smelt.
+The Fortune level they apply is 1 less than the Smeltery's level.
+See the [Minecraft wiki](https://minecraft.fandom.com/wiki/Fortune#Ore) for details on Fortune.
+Fortune IV (not on the table) will average 2.67 ores per ore.
+This bonus doesn't apply to raw iron, copper, and gold chunks that the colony is given by the player, as it only applies to ores.